-E-commerce is a multi-trillion-dollar industry and growing.
-Millions of people sell products and services online on their websites and marketplaces.
-Selling from their sites is efficient with software applications such as Shopify, WooCommerce, and BigCommerce.
-Similarly, sellers leverage top marketplaces that have already established their online footprints and customer databases.
+Ecommerce is a multi-trillion-dollar industry and growing.
+Millions of people sell products and services online through their websites and marketplaces.
+Selling from your site is efficient with software applications, like Shopify and WooCommerce.
+Sellers also leverage marketplaces that have established online footprints and customer databases.
 Both mediums, standalone and marketplaces, have advantages and disadvantages.
 For example, a website owner has full control, but he or she is responsible for driving traffic to the site.
-A seller on a marketplace may pay listing fees and potentially split revenue, but the marketplace will spend millions on marketing to attract customers.
+A seller on a marketplace may pay listing fees and split revenue, but the marketplace will spend millions on marketing to attract customers.
 It doesn’t have to be an either-or decision as many sellers use both channels.

 Many marketplaces exist for various types of products and services.
 Let’s explore several highly visited online marketplaces for business-to-consumer (B2C) and business-to-business (B2B) selling.
 My list comprises of online markets in which the everyday person can start selling.
 In most cases, you don’t have to be an established business.

-Amazon is an e-commerce giant with sales surpassing $170B (2017), and they’ve more than doubled sales since 2013 ($74.45B).
 Operating in North American and international markets, Amazon provides its services through websites such as amazon.com, .co.uk, .de, .fr, .jp, .ca, and so on.
-Their e-commerce ecosystem includes specialty websites like Zappos and Audible.
+Its ecommerce ecosystem includes specialty websites like Zappos and Audible.
 Amazon enables creators including authors, musicians, filmmakers, app developers, designers, and others to publish and sell content through its branded websites.
 For instance, I’ve been selling books on Amazon since 2013.
-Customers can purchase virtually everything from books to electronics and food to apparel.
+Customers can purchase virtually everything on Amazon such as books, electronics, food, and apparel.
 Merchants, creators, and designers should explore the following:

 - Fulfillment by Amazon (FBA)